AdguardTeam/KnowledgeBase/docs/general/userscripts.md

 ## Top picks outside AdGuard{#top-picks}

-These userscripts are not developed by AdGuard and therefore we can't give a 100% guarantee that they are safe and/or functioning at any given time.
+These userscripts are not developed by AdGuard and therefore we can't give a 100% guarantee that they are safe and/or work at all times.
 However, in our experience they deserve a recommendation as they've all earned their good reputation.

 ### Don't track me Google

 This script removes Google's tracking feature from the links in Google search results.
-It speeds up loading search results and allows you to right-click or tap to copy the link URL.
+It speeds up the loading of search results and allows you to right-click or tap to copy the link URL.

 Its source code is [available on GitHub](https://github.com/Rob--W/dont-track-me-google).
-This userscript can be obtained from [GreasyFork](https://greasyfork.org/en/scripts/428243-don-t-track-me-google) and installed in any AdGuard CoreLibs-based app.
+This userscript can be downloaded from [GreasyFork](https://greasyfork.org/en/scripts/428243-don-t-track-me-google) and installed in any AdGuard CoreLibs-based app.

 ### microShield